 Bring the milk mixture up to 170 degrees.
 It is important to do this slowly so the milk does not scorch.

-Once your milk mixture has reached the proper temperature you will remove it from the heat and start adding it to the yolk mixture.
+- Once your milk mixture has reached the proper temperature you will remove it from the heat and start adding it to the yolk mixture.

-Spread out your crumbs on a small baking sheet and bake at 350 until golden brown.
+- Spread out your crumbs on a small baking sheet and bake at 350 until golden brown.
 Once done, chill them in the fridge until adding them to the ice cream.

-To make your ice cream after it is chilled add it to your ice cream maker.
+- To make your ice cream after it is chilled add it to your ice cream maker.
 Follow the directions on your maker to churn your ice cream.
 At the end when your ice cream is almost complete add in the toasted coconut and let it mix in.

-I transfer my ice cream to a storage container to finish freezing.
-So I layer in the ice cream and the pie crust crumbles into my freezer container then place it in the freezer to finish freezing up.
+- Transfer the ice cream to a storage container and layer in the ice cream and the pie crust crumbles and toasted coconut into my freezer container then place it in the freezer to finish freezing up.